saintzaw/tp/docs/UserGuide.md

 #### 5.2.2 Adding Grade Obtained for Module: `grade`
 **Function**

 After you have finished the module, you will receive a grade for it.
-Input the grade you got for the module into Modganiser using this command and Modganiser will use these grades to [calculate your CAP](#542-calculating-your-current-cap-calculatecap) with the `calculatecap` command.
+Input the grade you got for the module into Modganiser using this command which is used to [calculate your CAP](#542-calculating-your-current-cap-calculatecap).

 |   [Parameter](#8-glossary)    |              Description              |                     Accepted Inputs                     |
 |:--------------:|:-------------------------------------:|:-------------------------------------------------------:|